ioos/sensor-web-harvester/README.md

 #source-sos-injectors#
 ====================
-The source-sos-injectors project implements several common sources by implementing the [SosInjector project](https://github.com/axiomalaska/sos-injection).
-This project allows one to inject these sources' observations into an SOS.
+Source-sos-injectors is a project that implements the [SosInjector project](https://github.com/axiomalaska/sos-injection) project.
+SosInjector project is a project that wraps a [SOS](http://52north.org/communities/sensorweb/sos/) to allow the use of standard Java objects to enter stations, sensors, and observations into a SOS.

+The source-sos-injector is used to fill an Sensor Observation Service (SOS) with observations from many popular sensor sources.
+This project pulls the sensor observation values from the source’s stations and formats the data to be placed into the users SOS with the SosInjector.
+The stations that are used from the sources are filtered by the users chosen bounding box area.

-The current sources that are implemented are:
+The current sources that observations are pulled from are:

 * [HADS](http://dipper.nws.noaa.gov/hdsc/pfds/)
 * [NDBC](http://www.ndbc.noaa.gov/)